This page will help you understand Ohio alcohol laws and avoid expensive fines or even jail. Not to mention time and legal costs.

 It is illegal for those under 21 to drive with a blood alcohol concentration (BAC) over 0.02%.

 II.
 Other Ohio Alcohol Laws

 A. Selling Alcohol

-It’s illegal to sell alcohol to anyone under the age of 21 or to intoxicated persons.
-In addition, bars can’t legally to give free beer.
+It’s illegal to sell alcohol to anyone under the age of 21.
+Or to intoxicated persons.
+And bars can’t legally to give free beer.

 Licensed businesses may serve alcohol from 5:30 a.m. to 2:30 a.m.
 Monday through Saturday.
 With a special Sunday license they may serve 1:00 p.m to 2:30 a.m. on that day.

 Those selling for off-site use may do so from 5:30 am to 1:00 a.m.
 Monday through Saturday.
 With a Sunday license they may sell from 1:00 p.m to 1:00 a.m. on that day.

 Grocery stores, drug stores, and other licensed retailers may sell beer and wine.
 Yet only state government monopoly stores sell distilled spirits.
 So selection is poor and prices are high.